PATENTS

 348Television, for appropriate subclasses for television receiver circuitry and monitoring, testing, and measuring systems.

-705Data Processing: Financial, Business Practice, Management, or Cost/Price Determination, subclass 14 for business methods related to the distribution or redemption of coupons.
+705Data Processing: Financial, Business Practice, Management, or Cost/Price Determination, subclasses 14.1 through 14.39for business methods related to the distribution or redemption of coupons in general.

 [List of Patents for class 725 subclass 24] 24INTERACTIVE OPINION POLLING: